albrechtcolia/the-c-programming-language-solutions/readme.md

 - 02 - Read and Write
 - 02 - Buffered and Unbuffered getchar
 - 02 - Fopen and _fillbuf with fields instead of explicit bit operations
+- 03 - Open and create calls
+- 03 - Fflush, _flushbuf and fclose

 <br>